Highlights

 Professional recognition

-The study area is also recognised by Education Queensland, Catholic Education, and Independent Schools as a guidance officer qualification in Queensland schools.
-Please consult other states’ registering authorities if you are seeking employment outside of Queensland.
+The study area is recognised by Queensland Department of Education, Catholic Education, and Independent Schools as a guidance officer and guidance counsellor qualification in Queensland schools.
+Please consult other states' registering authorities if you are seeking employment outside of Queensland.

 Details and units